 Our International Programs are open only for applicants who have obtained (or are about to obtain) a high school diploma, or equivalent, from a school outside of Israel.
 Applicants who have obtained an Israeli High School Leaving Certificate (Bagrut) are not eligible to apply to our programs.

 YOUR APPLICATION MUST INCLUDE THE FOLLOWING DOCUMENTS:

 - Secondary school diploma and transcripts over the span of 3 years (students should have a strong background in math and science).
 A background in Physics is mandatory.

 - Two teacher recommendation letters*

-- Standardized test scores depending on your country of origin (SAT, AST or ACT, or GAO-KAO (Science)
+- Standardized test scores depending on your country of origin SAT, AST or ACT, or GAO-KAO (Natural-Science)

-- Physics must be taken in High School
+- Record of completing Physics in High School

 - Personal essay